Copper steady ahead of Fed decision, focus on Middle East

 Copper stocks in LME registered warehouses at 107,350 tons have dropped 60% since March and are at their lowest since May 2024.

-The backwardation or premium for the cash over the three-month copper contract was near $150 a ton, its highest since October 2022 compared with a discount at end-April.
+The backwardation or premium for the cash over the three-month copper contract was near $150 a ton, its highest since October 2022 compared with a discount at the end of April.

+Traders are also watching a large holding of aluminium warrants <0#LME-WHC> and futures contracts nearing maturity <0#LME-FBR>, which has also created premiums for nearby contracts.